materials-data-facility/scythe/docs/source/user-guide.rst

 ``setup.py`` or ``pyproject.toml`` file.
 See the
 `stevedore documentation for more detail <https://docs.openstack.org/stevedore/latest/user/tutorial/creating_plugins.html#registering-the-plugins>`_.
-We recommend using the same name for a adapter as the parser it is designed for so that ``materials_io`` can auto-detect the adapters associated with each parser.
+We recommend using the same name for a adapter as the parser it is designed for so that ``scythe`` can auto-detect the adapters associated with each parser.

-Examples of Tools Using MaterialsIO
+Examples of Tools Using Scythe
 +++++++++++++++++++++++++++++++++++

 Materials Data Facility: